-Iowa RN to BSN Programs - Information + Rankings for 2020
+Best RN to BSN Programs in Iowa (Online & Campus) – 2021 Rankings

 Working as a registered nurse (RN) in Iowa can be incredibly rewarding, but in today’s healthcare climate, preference is given to RNs who have the most education and experience.
 For that reason, RN to BSN programs in Iowa are gaining popularity.
 These programs will build upon what you learned in your ADN or diploma program to provide you with new skills and abilities, and they do it in a flexible way that fits your busy lifestyle.
 There are nine nursing schools across Iowa offering these outstanding programs, and we have ranked the top five for your consideration.